4 years ago by efnx

 You'd need to know what to look for though.
 It was shown that the CIA can hide its communication in metadata of legitimate traffic which is then recovered at intermediate hops to the target.
 So, do you know precisely what an innocent DNS packet looks like to detect this anomaly?

-4 hours ago by staticassertion
+4 years ago by staticassertion

 While I have no information to share on this specific malware, here is the NSA's TAO Chief on what makes their jobs harder: